-Yep - maintaining that beautiful bald head of yours comes with its own set of challenges.
+Maintaining that beautiful head of yours comes with its own set of challenges.
 You'll need to learn how to tackle them and what products are available for you to do so.

 After all, your head is exposed to the sun's rays, pollutants, airborne toxins, allergens, and other environmental aggressors like the rain or extreme cold.
 All of this can lead to a dry and itchy scalp.

-To maintain your bald head correctly, try this 5 step scalp care routine:
+To care for your head correctly, try this 5 step scalp care routine:

 1: Cleanse Your Scalp